Sessions: Wrappers as "Middleware"

 - Some data may make sense to be stored at the browser level, such as answering questions like “have I seen this browser before.”

-- Keep public computers in mind.
+- Keep public computers in mind - the same

 Summary